Getting started10 min read

 Soulframe is a free-to-play third-person action RPG by Digital Extremes (creators of Warframe).
 You play as an Envoy — an exile returning to Midrath, a dying world being reclaimed by ancient nature and forgotten gods.
 Combat is melee-focused and deliberate, closer to a Soulslike than a looter-shooter.

 You choose a Pact — your class — which defines your Arcanic abilities and Virtue scaling.
 Your starting Pact is not permanent.
-All Pacts can be unlocked and switched freely once you recruit Tuvalkane the Blacksmith.
+More Pacts unlock through story, factions, and Tuvalkane crafting after you recruit the Blacksmith (Bond 3 for pact items).
+Wyld variants are Founders Pack cosmetics with the same gameplay as Tethren, Sirin, or Oscelda.
+See All Pacts overview for the full list.

 The three Virtues are: